setmy-info/setmy-info.github.io/src/site/markdown/it/knowhow.md

 ## Levels

+How deeply developer by profiles should know.

+* L1/D1 : L5/D5 - hobby programmer knows how things basically works; senior developer should have good understanding.

+### Developer profiles

 * L1 Hobby, student programmer, Sunday Programmer.
 Little to know to do some probes about programming - small probes four self.
 * L2 ...